 In June 2025, the European Accessibility Act (EAA) will come into force.
-So you need to ask, how accessible is your writing?
+And within it are requirements for written content to be accessible, aka easy to read and understand.

-Lots of organisations use readability checkers to score how easy their writing is to read.
-And those tools are great (we have one on our website).
+To check how accessible writing is, you might think to use a readability checker.
+Now, readability tools are great (we have one on our website).
 But sometimes they can:

-If your business has to adhere to the EAA, and you’re using readability checkers to assess your writing, this is a word of caution.
+If your business needs to adhere to the EAA, and you’re using a readability checker to assess your writing, this is a note of caution.

 First, what’s a readability checker?